How To Do Honeycomb Darning Stitch? Steps With Honeycomb Darning Pdf

 I just keep repeating the process.
 Down, up

-Once I’ve gone all the way around, I line up my last stitch with the first one to complete the circle.
+Once I’ve gone all the way around the honeycomb stitching, I line up my last stitch with the first one to complete the circle.
 That’s the first row done for honeycomb darning!

 needle goes down through each horizontal stitch